PenelopeK/MyList-bootcamp-project/README.md

-_Note: Azure currently has trouble running the app properly in provided link.
-To test its functionality, try running it locally instead._

 # MyList

 Simple full-stack to-do list, created in Visual studio.
 To run locally execute the .sql as a query in Visual Studio to create db, then copy all other files in project dir and build.